 “Then we both kind of agreed: Yeah, definitely.
 It was cool, you know?
 I’m glad we did it.
 Like anything in life, we took some shit for it, you know, but who cares?
 No matter what you do, you’re wrong I guess, but the rewards outweighed the crap we took from certain quarters.”

-Rzeznik has a long history of using alternate tunings, and “Iris” is no exception.
+Rzeznik has a long history of using alternate tunings to spur creativity, and “Iris” is no exception.

-“The tuning for this was B D D D D — I take the top E string off,” he explains.
-“I originally wrote it on a guitar with four strings, because I was trying to drop the notes, and I didn’t really know what I was doing.”
+“The tuning for this was B D D D D — I took the top E string off,” he explains.
+“I originally wrote it on a guitar with four strings, because I was trying to drop the notes in pitch, and I didn’t really know what I was doing.”

 For the recording, Rzeznik brought in top session guitarist Tim Pierce to add mandolin.
 As Pierce tells Guitar Player, he wasn’t content to limit his role to such an marginal instrument and ended up bringing in a full load of guitars.